-California school district re-opens investigation into video of students making Nazi salute - Jewish Telegraphic Agency
+Southern California school district reopens investigation into video of students making Nazi salute - Jewish Telegraphic Agency

-(JTA) — A southern California school district is reopening its investigation into an incident in which students made a Nazi salute and sang a Nazi marching song at the start of an awards ceremony.
+(JTA) — A Southern California school district is reopening its investigation into an incident in which students made a Nazi salute and sang a Nazi marching song at the start of an awards ceremony.

 The Garden Grove Unified School District and officials at the Pacifica High School said in a statement that the district and the school have “received new information, allegations, and claims that have led us to reopen and widen the scope of the investigation.”